popphp/pop-utils/README.md

 - folder/path
 - url/path (uri)

-And that can be utilized via static method calls:
+And can be utilized via a variety of dynamic static method calls:

 ```php